-- Separated by a minimum distance of 3 metres from a building. - Except in For land not within a the bush environment areas character precinct and and included in a Significant Landscape Overlay, situated in a minimum area of 35 m of open ground with a minimum dimension of 5 metres that is free of buildings and impervious surfaces and of other tree canopies, to minimise competition and facilitate normal growth. - For land within a In the bush environment areas a character precinct and included in a Significant Landscape Overlay, situated in a minimum area of 50 m of open ground with a minimum dimension of 5 metres that is free of buildings and impervious surfaces and of other tree canopies, to minimise competition and facilitate normal growth. - Is not within land encumbered by an easement. - Juvenile trees should be used for replanting.
+- Separated by a minimum distance of 3 metres from a building. - For land not within a bush environment character precinct and included in a Significant Landscape Overlay, situated in a minimum area of 35 m2 of open ground with a minimum dimension of 5 metres that is free of buildings and impervious surfaces and of other tree canopies, to minimise competition and facilitate normal growth. - For land within a bush environment character precinct and included in a Significant Landscape Overlay, situated in a minimum area of 50 m2 of open ground with a minimum dimension of 5 metres that is free of buildings and impervious surfaces and of other tree canopies, to minimise competition and facilitate normal growth. - Is not within land encumbered by an easement. - Juvenile trees should be used for replanting.